Management Information Systems - Westminster College - Fulton, Missouri

 Why Study Management Information Systems (MIS) at Westminster?

-- Our MIS program builds on the strengths of our Business and Computer Sciences offerings as well as our liberal arts education.
-Classes blend theory and practice in “hot” areas—issues and technologies that researchers and practitioners are currently interested in.
+- Classes blend theory and practice in “hot” areas—issues and technologies that researchers and practitioners are currently interested in.

 - Each class is uniquely designed for Westminster, in response to recent scholarly findings and rising trends in the field.